 Protein Varieties

 Kimbap can include a variety of proteins, with eggs being a staple, usually made into a thin omelette and sliced into strips.
-Another popular choice is ground beef, seasoned with soy sauce, sugar, and garlic, then cooked until flavorful.
+Another popular choice is either spam or ground beef seasoned with soy sauce, sugar, and garlic, then cooked until flavorful.

 Fish cakes and ham are other common additions, while seasoned tofu can be used for a vegetarian or vegan version.
 Each protein adds its unique taste and texture, making every bite of kimbap satisfying and rich in flavor.